auth0/ruby-auth0/examples/ruby-on-rails-api/README.md

 This is the seed project you need to use if you're going to create a Ruby on Rails API.
 You'll mostly use this API either for a SPA or a Mobile app.
 If you just want to create a Regular Ruby on Rails WebApp, please check this [other seed project](https://github.com/auth0/omniauth-auth0)

-This example is deployed at Heroku at http://auth0-rorapi-sample.herokuapp.com/ping

 #Running the example

 In order to run the example you need to have ruby installed.